tomduck/pandoc-fignos/test/demo.md

 Corner cases
 ------------

-Note: Attributed images are supported by pandoc >= 1.16.
-Using the attribute `width="50px"` with earlier versions has no effect.
+*Issue: Attributed images are supported by pandoc >= 1.16.
+Using the attribute `width="50px"` with earlier versions has no effect.*

 ****